nam348tnh3gp/chocohub/README.md

 ---

 ## How does mining work, and which devices it supports?
-CCpow uses SHA256 proofs as mining algo, which can be mined by almost any device, from microcontrollers to GPUS
+CCpow uses SHA256 (Pure Sha256) proofs as mining algo, which can be mined by almost any device, from microcontrollers to GPUS

 CCpow can be mined by:
 * Phones